Carbon Border Adjustment Mechanism (CBAM)

 Why is the CBAM important for your business?

-The Carbon Border Adjustment Mechanism (CBAM) requires quarterly reporting of embedded emissions for imports of aluminum, cement, electricity, fertilisers, hydrogen, and iron and steel into the EU.
-From 2026, importers must purchase CBAM certificates equal to EU carbon prices, significantly impacting costs.
-Non-compliance risks penalties, restricted market access, and supply disruptions.
-Early compliance enables the identification of low-carbon suppliers and strategies to reduce future carbon costs before financial obligations begin.
+The CBAM requires quarterly reporting of embedded emissions for imports of covered goods into the EU.
+From 2026, importers must purchase CBAM certificates equal to carbon prices from the EU Emission Trading System (ETS), significantly impacting costs.
+Companies that fail to comply risk supply chain disruptions, penalties, and restricted market access.
+Early compliance enables the identification of low-carbon suppliers and strategies to reduce future carbon emissions and costs.

-CBAM applies to all EU importers of covered goods, including direct importers, indirect representatives, and customs declarants.
-Impacted sectors include manufacturing, construction, automotive, renewable energy, and chemicals.
-Even small import volumes require compliance, as there is no de minimis threshold.
-Companies using imported steel, aluminium, or cement in their supply chains need reliable systems to measure and report embedded emissions accurately.
+CBAM applies to EU importers of aluminum, cement, electricity, fertilisers, hydrogen, and iron and steel.
+Impacted sectors include manufacturing, construction, automotive, chemical, and renewable energy companies.
+Even small import volumes with high carbon emissions require compliance.
+Companies that use imported steel, aluminium, or cement further downstream could also be required to implement reliable systems to measure and report embedded emissions.

-When should you implement CBAM compliance?
+When should you start your CBAM implementation?